7 min to read

 This part of a brand building may be a sketch, as with the following tips, you could drastically change your choice or even spice it up with more colours.

-Choose a color that fixes your Brand's Personality.
+Choose a Color that Fixes your Brand's Personality.

 Jennifer Aaker, a Psychologist and Stanford professor, conducted studies on "Dimensions of Brand Personality," and in its paper, she points out five dimensions for a brand's personality: